 This is my first didactic 8bit – Z80 based computer.

-I’ve made it because I was interested into homebrew such type of computer since high-scool times but never do it.
+I’ve made it because I was interested into homebrew a working computer from TTL chips since high-scool times.
 I was intrigued by the idea of better understanding of PC architecture and I wish to learn programming with assembler language.

 No jumpers between DB9 connector pins or other RTS shit… just a simple straight RX-TX converter between 6850 UART and DB9 connector.